 Trump’s cuts leave a million facing starvation in Nigeria – as food aid runs out

-The World Food Programme (WFP) is set to run out of food in Nigeria this month following crippling aid cuts, with millions of people now at risk of starvation, The Independent has learnt.
+The World Food Programme (WFP) is set to run out of food in Nigeria this month following crippling aid cuts, with more than a million people now at risk of starvation, The Independent has learnt.

 The revelation comes after a series of concerning updates from Nigeria since the Trump Administration terminated more than 80 per cent of aid contracts run by USAID, which until this year had been a major humanitarian provider in the country.